zhak55/Away-js/README.md

  * {{hash}}  - hash
  * {{this}}  - full href
  ```

- It's possible to use html tags:
+ ##### It's possible to use html tags:

  ```
  <a href="https://www.bar.com" data-msg="Go to external address <b>{{link}}</b>?">Go to Mail</a>
  ```

  ### Settings

  ```
  {
-    // the default template that will be used for a tags template : "You are going to {{link}}.
+    // the default template that will be used for all a tags template : "You are going to {{link}}.
 Are you sure?" ,
     // change default name of buttons
     btn : {
-     ok     : "I agree    ,
+     ok     : "I agree"    ,
      cancel : "I disagree"
      } ,
      // if you do not use selector <a> where live:true is default,